- About Us

 Individuals applying through the Express Entry who meet the criteria of one of these programs will be placed into a pool of candidates.

-CIC states that most applicants who are invited to apply under the Express Entry system will see their electronic permanent residence applications processed within six months or less.
+CIC states that most applicants who are invited to apply under the new system will see their electronic permanent residence applications processed within six months or less.

 There is no limit to how many people may apply into the Express Entry pool.
 But there will be annual immigration quota setting out broad admission ranges for the immigration programs that are part of Express Entry.